alexncrsc/EEG-Based_Music_Preference_Detection/README.md

 # EEG-Based Music Preference Detection

 This project explores how brain signals can be used to detect whether someone enjoys a song.
 Using the OpenBCI Cyton EEG headset and a real-time Spotify playback system, it records brain activity while users listen to music.
-The system performs deep signal processing, extracts time-frequency features, and uses them to classify user preferences through machine learning and deep learning models.
+The system performs deep signal processing, extracts features, and uses them to classify user preferences through machine learning and deep learning models.

 ## Minimum Viable Product (MVP)